pavelmc/arduino-arcs/Si5351_issues.md

 ### Experience from our side ###

 From a technician point of view with laboratory grade equipment, you are gonna find the crosstalk, it's there.
-From a normal homebrewer with COTS equipment it's not a big deal and it has a no-noticeable impact on your transmission even with 150W in one of our local setups.
+From a normal homebrewer with COTS (Cost Off The Shelf) equipment it's not a big deal on reception and it has a no-noticeable impact on your transmission even with 150W in one of our local setups.

 ## Square wave output ##